mihaislobozeanu/pdf.js/README.md

 + [examples/helloworld/](https://github.com/mozilla/pdf.js/blob/master/examples/helloworld/)

 More examples can be found in the examples folder.
-Some of them are using the pdfjs-dist package, which can be built and installed in this repo directory via `gulp dist-install` command.
+Some of them are using the embed-pdfjs-dist package, which can be built and installed in this repo directory via `gulp dist-install` command.

 For an introduction to the PDF.js code, check out the presentation by our contributor Julian Viereck: